-To make it affordable for you to get started growing trees, Growing Trees For Profit is available for only $17, a $10 savings off the $27 cover price.
-That way, the tight economy and money are no excuse for not taking the first step in starting your own growing business.
-But I urge you to hurry: this special low price of only $17 is for a limited time only.
+To make it affordable for you to get started growing trees, Growing Trees For Profit, I’m holding the price to just $21.95 so anyone can afford it.
+But I urge you to hurry: this special low price of only $21.95 is for a limited time only.

 Growing Trees For Profit is an 80 page eBook, delivered to you as an instant download so you can read it within minutes of placing your order.
 If you prefer a printed copy, you can print the book.
 No printer?
 No problem.
 Just email the eBook to your local copy shop and they can print it out for you.